 ISC sells annual software support contracts to a wide array of organizations.
 The two pie charts below illustrate the approximate percentage of our overall support revenue that comes from each of the segments.

 It is hard to say precisely where our support comes from geographically, since many large commercial organizations have operations in multiple countries.
-However, it is clear that most of our support comes from organizations headquartered the US and Europe.
+However, it is clear that most of our support comes from organizations headquartered in the US and Europe.

-We believe we have a lot of open source users outside the US and Europe, based on the apparent location of people downloading software from our web site.
+We believe we have a lot of open source users outside the US and Europe, based on the apparent location of people downloading software from our website.
 Not surprisingly, subscribers in the US and Europe are subsidizing the open source for users in other parts of the world.

-* These numbers might not exactly match those in ISC’s Audited Financial statements for 2015 and 2016.
+* These numbers might not exactly match those in ISC’s audited financial statements for 2015 and 2016.
 These are 12-month contracts for which we recognize revenue on a monthly basis as we deliver the services.
 This analysis was based on the 12-month value of the contracts we signed in each year, and was not adjusted to recognize the exact number of months of revenue realized in each calendar year.